deepsweet/eslint-config-tough/readme.md

 ![tough life](pic.jpg)

-:exclamation: Until `v1.0.0` any change can be a breaking change.
+:exclamation: Any change can be a breaking change until `v1.0.0`.

 ## Install